Kismet (1943 film): Soundtrack

 The music for Kismet was composed by Anil Biswas and is credited with introducing the "full chorus" technique for the first time in Hindi cinema.
 The soundtrack featured several memorable songs that contributed to the film's success, including the patriotic anthem "Aaj Himalay Ki Choti Se", the melancholic "Ghar Ghar Mein Diwali", and the soothing lullaby "Dheere Dheere Aa".
-The lullaby, a duet by Amirbai Karnataki and Ashok Kumar, remains one of the most iconic compositions of Biswas’s career and is regarded as among Ashok Kumar’s finest musical performances.
+The lullaby, a duet by Amirbai Karnataki and Arun Kumar, remains one of the most iconic compositions of Biswas’s career and is regarded as among Arun Kumar’s finest musical performances.